-This home features level entryways with no steps that the entrance or to the garage.
+This home features level entryways with no steps at the entrance or to the garage.
 All the doors are 36 inches wide for easy wheelchair use.

 The interior has trim work, floors, and cabinets made from locally milled oak - much of it from two 150 year old oak trees taken down to make room for the house situated on a one acre wooded lot.
 The exterior is stained cedar siding.